wemersonnino/blog/wp-content/plugins/webp-converter-for-media/readme.txt

 = How to get technical support? (before you ask for help) =

-Please always adding your thread, **read all other questions in the FAQ of plugin and other threads in support forum first**.
+Before you add a new thread, **read all other questions in this FAQ and other threads in [the support forum](https://wordpress.org/support/plugin/webp-converter-for-media/) first**.
 Perhaps someone had a similar problem and it has been resolved.

 When adding a thread, follow these steps and reply to each of them:

-**1.** Do you have any error on the plugin settings page?
+**1.** Do you have any errors on the plugin settings page?
 Please read [this thread](https://wordpress.org/support/topic/server-configuration-error-what-to-do/) if you have any errors.

 **2.** URL of your website.

-**3.** Configuration of your server *(link to it can be found on the settings page of plugin in the section **"We are waiting for your message"**)* - please take a screenshot of the ENTIRE page and send it to me.
+**3.** Screenshot of the Help Center tab on the plugin settings screen - please take a screenshot of the ENTIRE page.

-**4.** Settings of plugin - please take a screenshot of the ENTIRE page and send it to me.

-**5.** Please do the test, which is described in the FAQ in question `How to check if plugin works?`.
-Please send a screenshot of Devtools with test results.
+**4.** Please do the test, which is described in the FAQ in the question "How to check if the plugin works?".
+Please send a screenshot of Devtools with the test results.

-Please remember to include the answers for all questions by adding a thread.
-It is much easier and accelerate the solution of your problem.
+Please remember to include the answers to all questions by adding a thread.
+It is much easier and accelerates the solution of your problem.

 = Error on plugin settings screen? =

-If you have an error on the plugin settings screen, first of all please read it carefully.
+If you have an error on the plugin settings screen, first of all, please read it carefully.
 They are displayed when there is a problem with the configuration of your server or website.

 The messages are designed to reduce the number of support requests that are repeated.
 It saves your and our time.
 Please read [this thread](https://wordpress.org/support/topic/server-configuration-error-what-to-do/) for more information.